 Temporary accommodations were arranged for the keepers of the two lights at Fort Pulaski, and then in 1893, six casemates at the fort were fitted up with doors, partitions, windows, and closets to accommodate the head keeper and assistant.
 In 1902, Congress was petitioned for $4,000 for a keeper’s dwelling to be erected atop the parapet at Fort Pulaski to replace the casemate accommodations which were “damp, unsanitary, and unsuited to residential purposes.”
 In 1906, the War Department finally granted the keepers permission to occupy the former Ordnance Sergeant’s residence, and in 1907, this dwelling atop the fort was enlarged to better accommodate the two keepers.

-In 2007, it was discovered that shipworms had bored into the lighthouse's wooden support timbers exposed due to erosion.
-Now, shipworms, wave action, and tidal erosion combine to threaten the tower's stability.
-Recognizing the tenuous state of the tower, the Georgia Trust for Historic Preservation put Cockspur Lighthouse on its 2008 list of ten 'Places in Peril.'
+In 2007, it was discovered that shipworms had bored into the lighthouse’s wooden support timbers that had been exposed by erosion.
+Now, shipworms, wave action, and tidal erosion combine to threaten the tower’s stability.
+Recognizing the tenuous state of the tower, the Georgia Trust for Historic Preservation put Cockspur Lighthouse on its 2008 list of ten “Places in Peril.”
 The Park Service has requested $1.4 million for a thorough restoration, but the money will not likely be provided for several years.